About Kathryn H. Kidd

 Kathy has her own website, www.planetkathy.com, where she hopes to get back to writing a weekday blog once she recovers from being dysfunctional.
 Her entries recount her adventures and misadventures with Fluffy, who heroically

 allows himself to be used as fodder for her columns at every possible opportunity.

-Kathy teaches the Young Women in her ward.
+Kathy spent seven years as a teacher of the Young Women in her ward, until she was recently released.
+She has not yet gotten used to interacting with the adults, and suspects it may take another seven years.
 A long-time home teacher with her husband, Clark, they have home taught the same family since 1988.
 The two of them have been temple workers since 1995, serving in the Washington D.C.
 Temple.